G-Suman/G-Suman/README.md

 # Hey there👋🏻, Its me Suman_G! 👋 ![](https://komarev.com/ghpvc/?username=G-Suman)

-In along with learning Full-Stack Development, I'm exploring Web3 and Solana.
-I like to build cool things, code, and make contributions to the tech EcoSystem.
+In along with learning Full-Stack Development, I'm exploring Web3 too and I like to build cool things, code, and make contributions to the tech EcoSystem.
 But , not just another Coder , yet !🫡.

 ## 🛠️ Technologies & Tools